CFP: 3rd Annual University of Chicago Graduate Student Conference in Ancient Philosophy: Learning and Teaching in Ancient Thought

 To propose a paper, send an abstract of 250-500 words to email@example.com.
 To submit an abstract, email it with the subject heading “Ancient Philosophy Conference Submission.”
 In order to facilitate blind reviewing, pleased provide your contact information in the body of the email but do not include any identifying information in the attached document.
 Documents should be submitted in .doc, .docx, or .pdf form.

-To submit your paper or ask any questions, please email Rory Hanlon at firstname.lastname@example.org.
+To submit your abstract or ask any questions, please email Rory Hanlon at firstname.lastname@example.org.